aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 1. There was no explicit Bloomberg function to gather forecasted EOD price data by *fiscal period* for each firm in the S&P 2019.

-2. There is an incongruency between fiscal periods and calendar periods.
+2. There is an incongruence between fiscal periods and calendar periods.
 Forecasted and actual EPS are recorded by **fiscal period**, while EOD Prices and 3-month-priorly forecasted EPS are recorded by **calendar period.**

 3. The dataset for the forecasted EPS 3 months prior was missing the year 1999.